TUM-Dev/NavigaTUM/data/README.md

 ## Compilation process

-The data compilation is made of indiviual processing steps, where each step adds new or modifies the current data.
-The basic structure of the data however stays the same from the beginning on and is specified in `data-format_*.yaml`.
+The data compilation is made of individual processing steps, where each step adds new or modifies the current data.
+The final structure of the data, is specified in `data-format_*.yaml`.
+Some work is underway to ensure that this format is actually being followed via simplifying the data backend and migrating the database server from managing a json blob to "real" tables.
+This is not done yet.

-- **Step 00**: The first step reads the base root node, areas, buildings etc. from the `sources/00_areatree` file and creates an object collection (python dictionary) with the data format as mentioned above.
+- **Step 00**: The first step reads the base root node, areas, buildings, etc. from the `sources/00_areatree` file and creates an object collection (python dictionary) with the data format as mentioned above.
 - **Steps 01-29**: Within these steps, new rooms or POIs might be added, however no